 Ad Budgets & Bidding

-For example, the company selling diapers might want its PPC adverts to appear in search results whenever a user types in “diapers for sale.”
-All it has to do is jump onto Google’s PPC platform, called Adwords, and tell it that it wants to target that keyword and how much it is willing to pay for each click.
-Adwords will then display the ad when the advertiser is willing to pay more money per click than its competitors.
+For example, a company selling diapers might want its PPC ad to appear in search results whenever a user types in “diapers for sale.”
+All they have to do is jump onto Google’s PPC platform, called Google Ads, and tell it that it wants to target that keyword and how much it is willing to pay for each click.
+Google will then display the ad when the advertiser is willing to pay more money per click than its competitors.

 In practice, the auction system is pretty complicated, but Google and other platforms have developed algorithms that automate the vast majority of the process.
 In reality, all you have to do is tell Google your budget, and it’ll bid against other companies on your behalf, displaying your adverts at times when it believes that it will be of most benefit to you.
 You do have the option of bidding manually, but practically no advertisers ever do this.
 It’s better to operate at a high level and then let Google’s software optimize the rest of the process for you.